Chewing the cud is an adaptation peculiar to

 Non-ruminant animals are animals with a single-compartment stomach, such as swine, poultry, horses, dogs, cats, and humans.

-Which of the following is a measure for the control of bilharzia? ...
+Which of the following pairs of tissues is responsible for strengthening the plant? ...